UMAprotocol/UMIPs/umip_add_athlete_performance_tokens.md

 # Implementation

-Collect the sport, id, timestamp, and price logic parameters from the ancillary data

-Go to the IPFS file containing the pricing logic

-Follow steps 1-3 to calcaulte the price of the Athlete Performance Token
+Collect the sport, id, timestamp, and price logic parameters from the ancillary data Go to the IPFS file containing the pricing logic Follow the price logic to calcaulte the price of the Athlete Performance Token Round price computations to 8 decimal places

+Note:
+The timestamp parameter is formatted for UTC time.
+To convert from UNIX epoch to UTC time follow these instructions:
+Input the UNIX epoch number into cell A1 of a bank Excel sheet Input =(A1 / 86400) + 25569 into cell A2
+Format A2 for date/time, the result will be in UTC time.
+The timestamp parameter is the resulting date in cell A2 minus 24hours

 # Security Considerations